Famous Amos: History

 There is a sign commemorating the first Famous Amos store in Los Angeles, located at West Sunset Boulevard and North Formosa Avenue in Hollywood.

-Wally Amos has created another brand of cookie called "Chip and Cookie", named after two characters he created in the 1980s.
-The Chip and Cookie brand is owned by Amos, and has a slightly different recipe than the one used by Kellogg's.
+Wally Amos created another brand of cookie called "Chip and Cookie", named after two characters he created in the 1980s.
+The Chip and Cookie brand was owned by Amos, and has a slightly different recipe than the one used by Kellogg's.

-On July 29, 2019, it was announced that the Kellogg company had completed the sale of Keebler cookies (including Famous Amos) to Ferrero SpA, maker of Nutella.
-The Keebler brand will be manufactured by the Ferrero Groups US subsidiary Ferrara, maker of Butterfinger.

 Packages

 The Famous Amos cookie brand has gone through four package designs.
 The original package consisted of a round, tin metal box, similar to the blue packages of a European brand of cookies, except that Famous Amos's package was white, and with a photo of what seemed to be a large chocolate chip cookie spinning on Wally Amos's finger.
 Amos himself was pictured on these packages, wearing his trademark straw hat and cotton shirt.

 The 1980s packages consisted of small plastic bags that resembled the larger bags of the same material used by supermarkets during that period.
 They had the brand's name inscribed in small letters, and once again, with a photo of Amos apparently spinning a large chocolate chip cookie on his finger, in a way that was similar to the basketball-spinning trick made famous by the Harlem Globetrotters.

 The 1990s packages were much larger than those of the 1980s, with the name "Famous Amos" prominently displayed on the cover.
 These packages marked the end of Wally Amos's cover appearances, and featured a number of small cookies pictured instead, with a blue ribbon reading "chocolate chip".

 The 2000s Famous Amos packages are very similar to the ones used during the 1990s, except for a couple of differences, such as the ribbon's color (almond has replaced blue).
 Part of Wally Amos's biography is featured on the back of the newest packages.

 The design of the 2000s Famous Amos package does not have the biography on the back of the Not for Resale editions, or packages that come in large boxes or packs, usually found at Sam's Club and Costco.

 International franchise owners in franchise locations overseas sometimes design their own cookie bags printed with 3D ribbons.